cdoremus/deno-blog/posts/DRAFT_A_Comprehensive_Guide_to_Deno_KV.2023-06-11.md

 ## Keys, values and versions
 ### Keys
 As stated above, Deno KV is a key-value database.
 In it's simplest form, a database record's data is persisted and found using the key.
-In Deno KV, the key is an array.
-Each of the members of the array is called a part.
-All parts are linked together by what is called 'invisible delimeters' to form the key.
+In Deno KV, the key is an tuple.
+Each of the members of the tuple is called a part.
+All parts are linked together by what is called 'invisible delimiters' to form the key.
 Key parts can be of types `string`, `number`, `boolean`, `Uint8Array`, or `bigint`.

-Key parts are ordered lexicographically by their type, and within a given type, they are ordered by their value.
-Type ordering follows that `Uint8Array` > `string` > `number` > `bigint` > `boolean`.
-Within each type, there is a [defined ordering](https://deno.com/manual@main/runtime/kv/key_space#key-part-ordering) too.

-The significance of the key ordering is it can be used to sort values.NNNNNNNNNNNNNNNNNNNNNNNNNNNNNNNNNNNN
-- Use Secondary indexes

 ### Values
 In order for Deno KV values to be persisted, a value must be a serializable JavaScript type compatible with the [structured clone algorithm](https://developer.mozilla.org/en-US/docs/Web/API/Web_Workers_API/Structured_clone_algorithm).
 Exceptions under the algorithm that prevents persistence includes: